MouraCMichael/Traffic-Light-Intersection/README.md

 ## Traffic Light Intersection
 Embedded systems project written in C-programming, created to simulate the functions of a road intersection.
-Displayed on Grand Valley’s Engineering Project Day
+Displayed in 2017 on Grand Valley’s Engineering Project Day.

 <br/>